artsandmetaphysics/goodlifeodyssey/_documents/metamorphoses.md

 <p>why, who would bring the incense to their altars? <cite>(1.336–43)</cite></p>
 </blockquote>

-Ovid’s descriptive power is evident in his portrayal of the flood:
+Ovid’s description of the flood is powerful:

 <blockquote class="poetry">
 <p>One takes to the hills, another to his skiff,</p>